-- Send selected staff from the IAM unit for training prior to the deployment activities - It is unrealistic to expect, even experienced, IAM staff to develop competence in the new package without hands-on experience. - Engage the vendor to do the deployment with IAM staff observing.
-This is the most realistic option because it puts some onus on the vendor to 'make it work' and ensure technology transfer to the IAM staff. - Engage the vendor for a turn-key project with the IAM unit engaged to undertake acceptance testing on the transition to operational status.
-This is not ideal since, without the active involvement of the IAM team, the likelihood of successful integration of the IAM solution into the organization's operations will be difficult.
+- Send selected staff from the IAM unit for training prior to the deployment activities

+It is unrealistic to expect, even experienced, IAM staff to develop competence in the new package without hands-on experience.

+- Engage the vendor to do the deployment with IAM staff observing.
+This engagement is the most realistic option because it puts some onus on the vendor to 'make it work' and ensure technology transfer to the IAM staff. - Engage the vendor for a turn-key project with the IAM unit engaged to undertake acceptance testing on the transition to operational status.
+This engagement is not ideal since, without the IAM team's active involvement, the IAM solution's successful integration into the organization's operations will be difficult.